J-DubApps/EndpointPilot/README.md

 - [ ] Add support for PowerShell Core
 - [ ] Add support Windows PC Endpoint System Configuration Mgmt scenarios (currently PS-MANAGE only supports User Mode configuration use-case, not SYSTEM or Admin mode use cases)
-- [ ] Devlop a System Agent to run future PS-MANAGE Endpoint Configuration Script features with elevated rights.
+- [ ] Devlop a System Agent to run some PS-MANAGE features with elevated rights.
 Securely.